 Make the navigation local

 - Go to the page where you want to create page-specific navigation.
 Hover your cursor over the existing navigation item and right-click.

-- Click on the Convert to local element button.
+- Click on Convert to local element:

 Create a local navigation item